Somatic Experiencing™

 What is trauma?

-We hear the word a lot these days, but what does it really mean?
 Trauma involves something that happened to you that was too much, too fast or too soon and which you weren’t able to process.
 That's it.
 It can happen anytime, anywhere and nearly everyone has experienced some form of trauma.

 Trauma is not the event itself but how your body reacted to and stored the experience.
 At the physical level, which is where you experience it, trauma is an embodied pattern of nervous system reaction.
 To heal from it, we need to work holistically at the bodily level with all the ways traumatic patterns manifest.
 This means we attend to sensations in your body, like that pit-in-the-stomach feeling; your emotions, including feeling nothing at all; behaviors you engage in to manage your feelings; images, sense impressions and memories; and the stories you tell and the meanings you make about your life.